stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-05-howling-wolf.md

 Camilla tried nearly every slide in the park.

-She even tried the body board surf simulator.
-For that, you jump off a platform onto a body board and ride it down a wall of water.
-It islike you are body surfing down the face of a large, continuous wave.
+She even tried the bodyboard surf simulator.
+For that, you jump off a platform onto a bodyboard and ride it down a wall of water.
+It is like you are body surfing down the face of a large, continuous wave.
 Camilla's swim lessons have definitely given her some courage when it comes to playing in the water.